Great Artesian Basin bore on Bollards Lagoon Station in the Australia Corner Country

-Adventuring beyond the city limits deep into the outback and Australia Corner Country can be a rejuvenating journey into humanity, the contrast in city and country values clearly evident enabling you to reflect holistically on the good and bad of city living, and how far you might have strayed from the essentials in life.
+Adventuring beyond the city limits, deep into the outback and Australia Corner Country, can be a rejuvenating journey into humanity.
+The contrast in city and country values is clearly evident, enabling you to reflect holistically on the good and bad of city living, and how far you might have strayed from the essentials in life.

 The obvious benefits in city living are access to education, incomes, services, entertainment and unbridled indulgence.
 For this we choose to live a life of permanent discontent, of unfulfilled expectations and ambitions most of us accept as normal.

-The downside centres around pollution and noise, permanent distraction and demands for our attention, social decline and aggression within community, increasing reliance on government decree, detachment from nature, a virtual or artificial world constantly tugging at our primal being.
+The downside centres around pollution and noise, permanent distraction and demands for our attention, social decline and aggression within community, increasing reliance on government decree, detachment from nature.
+A virtual or artificial world constantly tugs at our primal being.